cellister/Film-Investment-Analysis-Project/README.md

    * **Movie Release Date**
    * **Genre of Movie**

-   **Missing Values:** In the case of data quality, missing data were handled on a case by case basis.
-Some considerations made were the relative importance of the variable in a particular analysis, how much data was needed, and finally, the possibility of filling data with a central measure of tendency and the statistical implications.
+   **Missing Values:** In the case of data quality, missing data were handled on a case by case basis. &nbsp;&nbsp;&nbsp;&nbsp;Some considerations made were the relative importance of the variable in a &nbsp;&nbsp;&nbsp;&nbsp;particular analysis, how much data was needed, and finally, the possibility of &nbsp;&nbsp;&nbsp;&nbsp;filling data with a central measure of tendency and the statistical implications.

 # Methodology